borkdude/blog/posts/using-clojure-spec-alpha-with-babashka.md

 protocols.
-Protocols were introduced in version [0.1.1](https://github.com/babashka/babashka/blob/master/CHANGELOG.md#v011-2020-06-10) in June of 2020, but by then I already made a rewrite of clojure.spec.alpha that used plain hashmaps instead of protocol.
+Protocols were introduced in version [0.1.1](https://github.com/babashka/babashka/blob/master/CHANGELOG.md#v011-2020-06-10) in June of 2020, but by then I already made a rewrite of clojure.spec.alpha that used plain hashmaps instead of protocols.
 This version was called [spartan.spec](https://github.com/borkdude/spartan.spec): spartan, because it supported the basic features of spec, but not all.
 It did not support generators, `fdef` and instrumentation.
 Although I could have made that work,